Skip to main content

 WRITTEN IN RED INK

-These short stories leave long impressions.
-They made me take long breaks for the sake of my own sanity.
-Each one required a recovery period of two days to say the least.
-Mind you, none of these felt fictitious.
-It can't be.
-"Heart Lamp" and "Be a woman once, Oh Lord!" were the hardest to finish.
-From being moved to tears to immediately chuckling at the dark humour with bleeding desperation, I truly experienced a lot of chilling moments throughout this book.
-Kudos to Ms Banu and everyone who supported her in publishing this masterpiece.
-The Translator's note in the end is a chef's kiss.
+"Heart Lamp" had short stories, but left long-lasting impressions, I wasn't prepared to bear.
+I had to take breaks between each one for the sake of my own sanity.
+These cautionary tales required a period of recovery.
+Mind you, none of them felt fictitious.
+They can't be.
+You need to brace yourself for stories like "Heart Lamp" and "Be a woman once, Oh Lord!".
+From being moved to tears to chuckling at the desperate dramedy thereupon, I experienced chilling episodes throughout this book.
+Kudos to Ms Banu and everyone who was behind this masterpiece.
+The concluding Translator's note is a chef's kiss.

 Comments